Learn Java: Java Q&A: How do I append data to the end of a text file with Java?

 } // end class

-The FileWriter constructor is called like this:
+The Java FileWriter constructor is called like this:

 new FileWriter(String s, boolean append);